SaadiaJameel/co528-rest-service-application/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Start up an http server to run the index.html file.
 In ython it can be done using the command `python -m http.server`.

-&nbsp;&nbsp;&nbsp;&nbsp;Paste the url `http://localhost:8000/index.html` to try out the application.
+&nbsp;&nbsp;&nbsp;&nbsp;Paste the url `http://localhost:8000/index.html` on your favourite browser to try out the application.